Deep Multi-View Spatiotemporal Virtual Graph Neural Network for Significant Citywide Ride-hailing Demand Prediction: Experiments and Analysis

 \subsection{Training Details and Baselines}

-The Adam optimizer is used in training process of DMVST-GNN and the learning rate is set as 0.003.
+We ran our model on Nvidia Tesla P40 GPU.
+The Adam optimizer is used in training process of DMVST-GNN.
+The initial learning rate with the epoch-by-epoch decay is set as 0.005 and the decay rate is set as 0.95.
 The length of input sequence is set as 12.
 The number of attention head in GAT and Transformer are both set as 4.
+The hidden dimension of embedding layer is as 48.
+The hidden dimension of gate 1D-CNN is set as 48.
+The hidden dimensions of two-layer GATs are both set as 24.
+The hidden dimensions of self-attention layer and FNN in Transformer model are as 72 and 256 respectively.
 The batch is set as 16 in all subsequent experiments.
 And we use early stop strategy in training process to prevent over-fitting.

 In comparative experiment step, nine baselines are presented to compare with DMVST-GNN.
 Note that, our predict target is significant ride-hailing demand region in this paper, so we only need to evaluate experiment results in these retained and aggregated regions.
 The baseline models are shown below: